-San Francisco’s leather district let its freak flag fly on Sunday for the Folsom Street Fair, the world’s largest gathering of kink lovers.
+San Francisco’s leather district let its freak flag fly Sunday for the Folsom Street Fair, the world’s largest gathering of kink lovers.

-The crowd of tens of thousands flowed through the streets in varying degrees of dress.
+Tens of thousands flowed through the streets in varying degrees of dress.
 Some wore no clothes at all, some just enough to cover their privates, and some wore enough to cover everything but their privates.

 Ultimately, though, nothing was private.
-Whether it was a naked Twister or doggystyle in the alley, no one could be seen judging or giving side-eyed glares.
+Whether it was a naked Twister or doggy-style in the alley, no one could be seen judging or giving side-eyed glares.
 Phones were out to document the whole thing.

 Each block filled with vendors carrying spanking paddles, chastity belts, dildos, and other accessories.
-In some corners, attendees stood on ladders so as to get better views of the action: random blowjobs, large pup meetups, wrestling matches.
+In (opens in new tab) some corners, attendees stood on ladders to get better views of the action: random blowjobs, large pup meetups, wrestling matches.

 A few attendees said they had been up all night working on their costumes.
-One attendee dressed like a Labubu to pay homage to the dolls that have taken the world by storm over the past year.
+One dressed like a Labubu, to pay homage to the dolls that have taken the world by storm over the past year.
 He said it was the dichotomy between the innocent nature of the toy and masochism that drew him to the character.

 “I’m pushing the envelope,” he said.
 “It’s the shock value to the audience.
 It’s a challenge to myself to see if I can take it.”